Why Do People Procrastinate? Learning Ways To Overcome It

 Some people procrastinate because they have trouble conceptualizing how long it will take them to do a certain important task, resulting in an overfilled or overambitious schedule.
 If you go through your to-do list and realize that you don't have nearly as much time as you thought, it can create stress and overwhelm—as discussed in more detail below—and lead you to procrastinate in taking any action at all.
 Regularly giving in to distractions like texting or social media can also negatively affect your time management abilities.
 Learning how to properly manage time, avoid distractions, and set realistic expectations may help.

-Not feeling like doing a certain task in the moment
+They do not feel like doing a certain task at the moment

 Not all tasks are fun or enjoyable, which is a common reason people procrastinate.
 When we simply don't feel like doing something, it can be easier for us to put it off until a later time when we absolutely must do it—or even until it’s too late and we’re behind.
 Almost everyone has done this from time to time, but doing it regularly can cause more harm than good.